-DAC7, short for the 7th version of (or the 6th amendment to) the European Council Directive on Administrative Cooperation and Automatic Exchange of Information in the Field of Taxation, is part of an initiative to improve tax cooperation between EU member states.
-It allows EU member states and tax authorities to track the activity of taxpayers on online platforms and simplifies the collection of taxes by local tax administrations by introducing tax transparency rules.
-The DAC7 directive was approved by the European Commission on March 22, 2021, and the new reporting rules will apply from January 1, 2023.
+DAC7, short for the 7th version of (or the 6th amendment to) the European Council Directive on Administrative Cooperation and Automatic Exchange of Information in the Field of Taxation, is part of an initiative to improve tax cooperation between European Union countries.
+It allows EU member states and tax authorities to track the activity of taxpayers on online platforms and simplifies the collection of indirect taxes by local tax administrations by introducing tax transparency rules.
+The DAC7 directive was approved by the European Commission on March 22, 2021, with the new reporting rules applicable from January 1, 2023.

-The new DAC7 rules will apply to digital platforms that facilitate the sale of goods or services, or also the rental of immovable property, or the rental of any mode of transport.
+The DAC7 rules apply to digital platforms operators that facilitate the sale of goods or services, the rental of immovable property, or the rental of any mode of transport.

-Digital platforms include software applications (for mobile or desktop), websites or parts of a website that connect sellers to buyers and allow them to carry out a sales transaction (“Relevant Activity”).
+Digital platforms include software applications (for mobile or desktop), websites, or parts of a website that connect sellers to buyers and allow them to carry out sales transactions (DAC7 calls these “Relevant Activities”).

 Some platforms are excluded, such as:

 According to the EU directive, the operator of a digital platform that facilitates sales transactions is called Reporting Platform Operator.
 This usually means the actual company running the platform.

-EU RPOs are either tax residents in an EU country, OR are companies registered in an EU country, OR have their headquarters or a permanent establishment in the EU.
+Platform Operators are either tax residents in an EU country, or are companies registered in an EU country, or have their headquarters or a permanent establishment in the EU.

-As per the new DAC7 reporting requirements, transactions that Platform Providers need to report are known as Relevant Activities and include:
+As per the new DAC7 reporting requirements, transactions that Platform Providers need to report are known as Relevant Activities, which include:

-- Immovable property rental, including residential and commercial property and parking spaces (ie. Airbnb, Booking.com)
+- The rental of immovable property, including residential and commercial property and parking spaces (e.g., Airbnb, Booking.com)

-- Time or task-based personal services carried out at the request of a user (ie. Uber, Upwork, Fiverr)
+- Time or task-based personal services carried out at the request of a user (e.g., Uber, Upwork, Fiverr)

 - The sales of goods (e.g., through e-commerce platforms like eBay, Amazon)

-Transactions need to have a monetary value to be considered reportable, and need to be paid to the seller in a way that’s verifiable by the digital platform.
+Transactions need to have a monetary value to be considered reportable and be paid to the seller in a way that is verifiable by the digital platform.

-Reportable sellers are either EU tax residents (individuals or companies) who carry out taxable transactions according to the above definition, or sellers who rent out an immovable property that is located in the EU.
+Reportable sellers are either EU tax residents (individuals or companies) carrying out taxable transactions according to the above definition or non-EU sellers renting out immovable property in the EU.

-Platform operators need to collect and report details on:
+Platform operators need to collect and report details on the following:

-- Their tax identification (TIN and/or VAT number)
+- Their tax identification number (TIN and/or VAT number)

 - Transaction amounts